TheOdinProject/curriculum/react/class_components/component_lifecycle_methods.md

 In the previous section, you've dealt with the component lifecycle through the useEffect function.
 This is how you've run code based on a components lifecycle stage so far, but in class components we have to use specific lifecycle methods instead.
 In this lesson, we are going to cover said methods.

+We'll start with a short recap of what a components lifecycle is.
+There are three stages to a components life, mounting, updating and unmounting.

 ### Lesson Overview

 This section contains a general overview of topics that you will learn in this lesson.